NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

   * Installing TAB on a proxy without having any permission plugin on the proxy.
   * Enabling `assign-groups-by-permissions` without giving those permissions (or the opposite - giving away OP to users, resulting in the highest group being taken).

-  [Debug command](https://github.com/NEZNAMY/TAB/wiki/Commands-&-Permissions#tab-debug-player) will help you identify if this is your case.
 * Using a plugin that causes TAB to fail to apply teams (such as Tablisknu).
 This includes installing TAB plugin on both backend and proxy, causing the installations to conflict.
 * Using TAB on Velocity without installing [VelocityScoreboardAPI](https://github.com/NEZNAMY/VelocityScoreboardAPI/releases)